A Helpful Guide to Buying a Dishwasher

 Capacity (Standard vs. Compact)

 It's good to consider the capacity when buying a dishwasher since it can affect not only the price at which the appliance is bought but also its effectiveness in your household.
 The capacity of a dishwasher can be measured by the number of place settings it can contain during a cycle.
 A 24-inch dishwasher can hold up to a family-sized 14-place setting.
-Compact units offer lower place settings.
+Compact units have fewer configuration options.

 Although not displayed, the tub material also matters when buying a dishwasher.
 Dishwasher tubs are usually made of plastic or stainless steel.
 Stainless steel tubs are more efficient in terms of stain and odour resistance, but are pricier than plastic material.